HubSpot price target raised to $750 from $600 at Truist

 Read More on HUBS:

-- HubSpot price target raised to $750 from $700 at RBC Capital
+- HubSpot price target raised to $750 from $675 at Raymond James

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.